castle/castle-php/README.md

 #### Arguments

-The first argument is the session token for the currently logged in user.
-It can be omitted to create a new session (eg. when a user logs in).

-The second argument is a locally unique identifier for the logged in user, commonly the `id` field.
+The first argument is a locally unique identifier for the logged in user, commonly the `id` field.
 This is the identifier you'll use further on when querying the user.

-The third argument is an array of properties you know about the user.
+The second argument is an array of properties you know about the user.
 See the User reference documentation for available fields and their meaning.

-> Note that every call to `authenticate` **does not** result in an HTTP request.
+> Note that every call to `authorize` **does not** result in an HTTP request.
 Only the very first call, as well as expired session tokens result in a request.
 Session tokens expire every 5 minutes.

 ## Two-factor authentication

 Two-factor authentication is available to your users out-of-the-box.
 By browsing to their Security Page, they're able to configure Google Authenticator and SMS settings, set up a backup phone number, and download their recovery codes.

-The session token returned from `authenticate` indicates if two-factor authentication is required from the user once your application asks for it.
-You can do this immediately after you've called `authenticate`, or you can wait until later.
+The session token returned from `authorize` indicates if two-factor authentication is required from the user once your application asks for it.
+You can do this immediately after you've called `authorize`, or you can wait until later.
 You have complete control over what actions you when you want to require two-factor authentication, e.g. when logging in, changing account information, making a purchase etc.

 ### Step 1: Prompt the user